Skip to product information

 Bhaktapur Durbar Square

-A royal city celebrated for its urban planning, woodcarving, and preservation of traditional Newar festivals.
-Includes the Nyatapola Temple and the Fifty-Five Window Palace.
+A royal city celebrated for its urban planning, woodcarving, and preservation of traditional Newar festivals, including the Nyatapola Temple and the Fifty-Five Window Palace.

 Changu Narayan Temple (Bhaktapur District)